 Bonita has a B.Sc. in Biochemistry from Queen's University, a M.A. in Holistic Health Education from J.F.K.
 University in California and a diploma in Permaculture from l'Université Populaire de Permaculture in France.
 Her permaculture teachers include Brock Dolman, Christopher Shein, Kat Steele and Eric Toensmeier; she also did work exchange with Steve Read, Andy and Jessie Darlington.

 Bonita and Sébastien grow most of their own food.
 They have been (re)learning skills in: growing annual and perennial food plants, food storage (fermentation, canning, drying and cold cellaring), seed-saving and starting, backyard and worm composting, edible wild foods, herbal medicines, bread-making, butchering, fire-making, animal tracks, tanning and more.
 The land they call home is 1/5 of an acre in Perth, Ontario, which is unceded Algonquin Territory on Turtle Island.
-They are collaborating with Anishnaabek (Aboriginal) communities in Ontario to connect permaculture and Traditional Teachings.
+They have collaborated with Anishnaabek (Indigenous) communities in Ontario to connect permaculture and Traditional Teachings.